RobTillaart/I2C_LCD/README.md

 #### Should

+- fix TODO's in code
 - test, test, test
 - test with other platforms
 - test with other display sizes
-- test more
-- fix TODO's in code
-- investigate/implement polarity
 - merge low level transport into one if possible
-- add table of new functions not in the reference.

 #### Could